Unboxed-Software/solana-course/content/env-variables.md

 Let's start by running the existing test.

-Make sure you use `yarn` or `npm install` to install the dependencies laid out in the `package.json` file.
-Then be sure to run `anchor keys list` to get the public key for your program printed to the console.
-This differs based on the keypair you have locally, so you need to update `lib.rs` and `Anchor.toml` to use *your* key.
+Ensure you use `yarn` or `npm install` to install the dependencies in the `package.json` file.
+Then, be sure to run `anchor keys list` to get the public key for your program printed to the console.
+This differs based on your local keypair, so you need to update `lib.rs` and `Anchor.toml` to use *your* key.

 Finally, run `anchor test` to start the test.
 It should fail with the following output: